steffenschaefer/gwt-gradle-plugin/doc/0.4/configuration.md

 ### Memory settings

-To change the memory settings for all GWT related tasks, you can use the following:
+You can change the memory settings for all GWT related tasks (compileGwt, gwtDev, ...) with these properties:

 {% highlight groovy linenos=table %}
 gwt {